 Start off with disposables because they are easy and you can use them to test drive cloth without making a long-term commitment to putting 6,000 disposables per child into the landfill.

-You might also consider waiting to start with cloth until your baby is in size 1 disposables.
+You might also consider waiting to start with the cloth until your baby is in size 1 disposables.
 Your baby will probably outgrow newborn size disposables in about one month, and many of our favorite the one-size-fits-all cloth systems may not fit well until your baby is in size 1.

 We recommend trying one or two of the best cloth diapering systems for your test drive.
 This approach is relatively inexpensive, but it will still give you a realistic hands-on sense of how it works to use cloth.